cryptochainery/cryptochainery.github.io..minima/index.md

 #### **Cryptography basics**
 * [Hashing : what are its fundamental properties?](https://cryptochainery.github.io/what-is-hashing-cryptography-used-in-bitcoin-blockchain/)

-* A simple introduction to SHA-256
+Coming soon ...
-* What is a cryptographic hash and a digital signature?
+* What is SHA-256?
+* How does a digital signature work (public and private key)?

 #### **Blockchain basics**
+* [Who invented bitcoin/blockchain technology?](https://cryptochainery.github.io/who-is-the-inventor-of-bitcoin-blockchain/)

+Coming soon ...
 * Are blockchain and bitcoin the same thing?
-* [Who invented bitcoin/blockchain technology?](https://cryptochainery.github.io/who-is-the-inventor-of-bitcoin-blockchain/)
 * What is blockchain technology?
 * What is a distributed digital ledger?
 * how does blockchain prevent double-spending?